Daniel-Higgins/Off-The-Book-twitterBot/README.md

 # Off-The-Book-twitterBot
 This python application reports the best odds per game in a list from the most popular sports books to use.
-The different files can be used to display the entire league as a whole or jsut a specific team.
+The different files can be used to display the entire league as a whole or just a specific team.
 The odds come from a centralized JSON object provided by the-odds-api.com

 The odds are sorted for ML and spreads based on the HOME team.
+Some areas grey'd out.

 Project still in development